KranKRival/NES-ONLINE-Game-Injector/README.md

 Output folder: (NESONLINEGameAutoInjectorMod).path/NES_ONLINE_MOD

 # Changelog
-## Version 1.3.5M (3.5) (The Myth 1.3.5M)
+## Version 1.4.0M (New Era)
-* Fixed Game Code Generation, no more exeptions
+* Complete Tool UI redesign now the tool has 2 Tabs one for files and other for values
-* Fixed Game Title Generation, Tool will remove all Special Characters from the Game file opened
+* Fixes issues with Numeric inputs , now should be no devide by 1 or 2 happening
-* Fixed Throw Exeption Error When Canaceling Open Rom File dialog
+* included 2 Image templates 1 for Backgroud and 2 for ScreenShot Both PSD/PNG files present, See "Image Templates" folder in Last Release
-* Added Extra Checks For Game Code & Game Tiltele Generation scripts to insure stability
+* anhanced the user exprience  !!!

-## Version 1.3M (3.5) (The Myth)
+## Version 1.3M (The Myth)

 * Fixed Output Directory Name, Dosn't Show GameCode Anymore in Game directory Name
 * Fixed Wrong GameCode Output inside the GameDir which Caused freezes in Nes Online when Starting the game